ygrek/sqlgg/overview.md

 easily plugged in any existing project -- just move all SQL statements used in the code to separate file and feed it to generator.

-Ditinguishing feature of this generator is that it starts off with SQL queries, not object models or SQL table descriptions.
+Ditinguishing feature of **sqlgg** is that it starts off with SQL queries, not object models or SQL table descriptions.

 This is work in progress and there is plenty of room for improvement.
-For now the status of this project is *works for me* .
-It is used for some simple database-access code with [sqlite3](http://sqlite.org) engine (using suitable [sqlite3_traits](sqlite3_helper.hpp) helper).
+For now the status of this project is **works for me** .
+I use it for some simple database-access code with [sqlite3](http://sqlite.org) engine (using suitable [sqlite3_traits](sqlite3_helper.hpp) helper).
 This project was started when I found myself editing existing code with tons of C++ wrappers for SQL queries, each binding several parameters and decomposing results.